Our mission is to support women and children by promoting an efficient, accessible family court system that provides fair, safe, and uniform justice.

 November 2024

 MFAC submitted this amicus brief to the Massachusetts Appeals Court in the second appeal of the seminal case, Cavanagh v.
 Cavanagh.
 MFAC explains in the brief why an alimony order is warranted.
-Oral argument took place in December 2024.
-We are waiting for the Appeals Court’s decision.

 September 2024